ScottGCode/TextEditor/README.md

 ## Description

 Create notes or code snippets with or without an internet connection and easily retrieve them for later use!
 This is just another text editor that runs in the browser.
 It is a single-page application that meets the PWA criteria and it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.
 Using a package called `idb` this application contains useful methods for geting and storing data to an IndexedDB database.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This application works on any broswer and device and can also be installed.

 ## Installation